How the Aurora Borealis Form

 The aurora borealis most commonly occur between 60°-75° latitude, but during great geomagnetic storms the auroral oval expands equatorially and can reach 30° latitude or further.
 In the northern hemisphere they are called the aurora borealis (northern lights) and in the southern hemisphere aurora australis (southern lights).

 An auroral display might be observed any night from dusk until dawn as long as it is dark, which excludes Alaskan summer nights (May-July).
 The best time to view them is between midnight and 2 am.
 There is an 11-year solar cycle (on average) that controls the tempo of the aurora.
-The most recent peak in the cycle occurred in 2000-2001.
-The next peak is predicted in 2013 - 2014.
+The most recent peak in the cycle occurred in 2014.
+The next peak is predicted for around 2025...but do not despair!
+There will be plenty of auroras between now & zen.